sygmaprotocol/docs/docs/02-sygma-sdk/05-Examples/03-Substrate-EVM-example.md

 });
 ```

-- Logs the current status of the transaction, and if it's included in a block or finalized, it outputs the respective block hash.
+- Logs the current status of the transaction, and if it's included in a block or finalized, outputs the respective block hash.

 ```ts
 const unsub = await transferTx.signAndSend(account, ({ status }) => {